Absolute Existence

 The loneliness of living outside that from which everything proceeds.

 Without good mutual relationships in strong family bonds, without friends, without work, without social community — in a life outside society and the world — there is, in the end, nothing in all of reality that sustains the meaning of continuing to postpone the inevitable end.
+This becomes the result of feeling outside that from which everything proceeds.The most fascinating thing is that we would rather choose a familiar suffering in an image, than an unknown freedom as "just" an experiencer of reality.

+To then not want to acknowledge reality is to want to turn away from the awareness of reality.
 To fail to realize that the capacity for perception of reality is the prerequisite for experiencing anything whatsoever — and that the absence of that experience is no experience at all — and that this prerequisite never ceases, and that no alternative exists.

-That which exists cannot have come into being from that which does not exist, nor can it cease to exist — but must be that which absolutely exists.
+It must be the inherent nature of something that corresponds to sensing its own existence.
+That which exists cannot have arisen from something that does not exist, nor can it cease to exist — it must be that which absolutely exists.

 Prerequisite-less change

+Then one believes that what one sees are the prerequisites for all change.
+One thus holds an objective conception of the prerequisite for all change.
 When science has concluded that it is not possible to objectively discover the prerequisite for change because the investigation itself affects the outcome of the investigation, and that idea should therefore be abandoned.

 With this, we ourselves then must become the prerequisite for the changes we have the opportunity to implement.
+In this way, we ourselves become the prerequisite for the changes we are able to carry out.

 The question of experience

+What must truly be asked, then, is what the prerequisite for all experience of change could be.
 To suggest that all experience of change requires a faculty of perception capable of experiencing the change — and that its Absolute Existence must be the ontological ground of everything — will either be met with a dismissive unwillingness even to test the assumption, or with a compact silence.

 What constitutes the prerequisite for all change remains shrouded in obscurity, yet one has heard of a sequential tension field without poles that is said to be the prerequisite for something to emerge from the field — as if from nowhere.